-Top 5 Reasons We Fear Being Vulnerable and How to Overcome Them
+Why We Fear Being Vulnerable and How to Make It a Personal Strength

 We all have a deep hunger to be known, respected and loved.
-But we fear being vulnerable.
+But we fear being vulnerable, which is essential to being present with another.
 Why is being vulnerable so hard?

 Our need to belong is essential to our wellbeing.
 But asking for the kind of connection we want is scary.
 It means we have to be vulnerable.